On Estimation and Cross-validation of Dynamic Treatment Regimes with Competing Risks: Estimation of the Cumulative Incidence Curve

 \subsection{Identification of the Causal Estimands}

-As discussed in the previous section, to compare different dynamic treatment regimes $d$ we need to estimate $\mathbb{P} \left( Y_K^d = 1 \cond V = v \right)$.
+As discussed in the previous section, to compare different dynamic treatment regimes $d$ we need to estimate $\mathbb{P} \left( Y_K^d = 1 \vert V = v \right)$.
 Because this is a counterfactual estimand, it cannot be estimated from the data without invoking common assumptions from the causal inference literature.
-The consistency assumption is crucial for the application of the potential outcomes framework.
+The consistency assumption is crucial for the application of the potential outcomes framework as it links the observed data to the potential outcomes.
 It states that for each patient compatible with dynamic treatment regime $d$ up until time $k$ the observed variables at time $k$ correspond to the potential outcome variables under treatment regime $d$.
 This is expressed for $k = 0, \dots, K-1$ as

-where $O_{k}^d \coloneqq \left( Z_{k}^d, Y_{k}^d, X_{k}^d \right)$ and $X_{k}^d$ is the potential outcome for patient information that would become available between decision times $k-1$ and $k$ under regime $d$.
+where $O_{k}^d \equiv \left( Z_{k}^d, Y_{k}^d, X_{k}^d \right)$ and $X_{k}^d$ is the potential outcome for patient information that would become available between decision times $k-1$ and $k$ under regime $d$.
 Another important assumption is sequential randomization, which can be stated as follows

-where $\underline{Y}_{k}^d \coloneqq \left( Y_k, \dots, Y_K \right)$ and $\underline{Z}_{k}^d \coloneqq \left( Z_k, \dots, Y_K \right)$, for $k = 1, \dots, K$, denote the future trajectory of the potential outcomes for the event of interest and competing event, respectively, if all individuals had followed the dynamic treatment regime $d$.
-This assumption holds by design if the treatments are randomly assigned in a sequential manner, with randomization possibly depending on the observed past.
-However, in observational studies this assumption requires careful consultation with subject matter experts as it essentially states that there are no unmeasured variables that influence both the treatment assignment at a given time-point and the final outcome, i.e. no unmeasured confounding.
+where $\underline{Y}_{k}^d \equiv \left( Y_k, \dots, Y_K \right)$ and $\underline{Z}_{k}^d \equiv \left( Z_k, \dots, Y_K \right)$, for $k = 1, \dots, K$, denote the future trajectory of the potential outcomes for the event of interest and competing event, respectively, if all individuals had followed the dynamic treatment regime $d$.
+This assumption holds by design if treatment initiation is randomly assigned at each decision point $k$ among patients in whom RRT has not been initiated before time $k$, with randomization possibly depending on the observed past.
+However, in observational studies this assumption requires careful consultation with subject matter experts as it essentially states that there are no unmeasured variables that influence both the treatment assignment at a given time point and the final outcome, i.e. no unmeasured confounding.
 Finally, the positivity assumption for the dynamic treatment regimes states that for $k = 0, \dots, K-1$

-i.e. each patient that has remained event-free and compatible with the treatment regime $d$ up until time $k$ has a positive probability of receiving treatment prescribed by $d_k$ at time $k$.
+i.e. each patient that has remained event--free and compatible with the treatment regime $d$ up until time $k$ has a positive probability of receiving treatment prescribed by $d_k$ at time $k$.